 Indian wedding ceremony: Sikh ceremony, Muslim tradition or Hindu wedding?

-Your first Indian wedding ceremony will likely either be a traditional Sikh ceremony or a Hindu wedding.
+Your first Indian wedding ceremony will likely either be a traditional Sikh ceremony, a Hindu wedding or a Muslim celebration.

 Sikhism is a 500-year-old religious tradition mainly practiced by devotees in the Indian subcontinent and throughout the Indian diaspora.